KaiNorberg/Electric_OS/README.md

 # Electric_OS

 A simple operating system inspired by both dos and unix systems.

 Boot Loader:
 GNU

 Main Goal:
+To create a simple and completly useless operating system, because i can.

+//////////////////////Future improvments//////////////////////

+Implement the rest of the exception interupts.
+Optimize the heap.
+Optimize the list and string classes.

+Implement a GUI.

+Implement Tetris.